gustavmummbrauer-del/my-static-site/src/pages/test.md

 ---
 title: Test Page
+layout: ../layouts/BaseLayout.astro
 ---

 # Test Page

-If you can see this page, your Markdown pipeline is working ✅
+If you can see the Wise Pelican-style header above, it’s working ✅